Rob Flockhart (rugby union): Referee career

 He has been a citing commissioner for Six Nations Championship matches.

-He as acted as a citing commissioner for European Cup and Challenge Cup matches.
+He has acted as a citing commissioner for European Cup and Challenge Cup matches.

 He has been a citing commissioner for the Pro12.

 Administrative career

 He was voted a Vice-President of the Scottish Rugby Union in 2015, beating Ian Barr of Lasswade by four votes.

 Flockhart became the 127th President of the Scottish Rugby Union.
 He served the first two-year term in office from 2016 to 2018.

 On his election he said: "I am very keen, having spent this past year learning to ensure that there is strong trust, between the stakeholders, the clubs, the Council and the Board, that is where we start.
 That allows us to move forward with the club game to develop it and make it more sustainable.
 I think now what Mark Dodson and the executive team have done in making sure the professional game is on a solid footing, is fantastic.
 It allows us, with the debt where it is, to start thinking about how we drive forward and sustain the domestic game in Scotland."

 During Flockhart's time as president the SRU received criticism for the way it handled the sacking of their Director of Rugby, Keith Russell - the father of Scotland international Finn Russell - and the introduction of 'Agenda 3' which created an Edinburgh-centric national professional league competition, the Super 6, with 3 of the 6 sides coming from the capital - and no sides from the cities of Glasgow, Aberdeen, Dundee or Inverness.

-In his annual report address to the SRU delegates, Flockhart stated: "Over the last six weeks or so there’s been a cloud over Scottish Rugby, I believe caused by two things: Firstly, the findings of the employment tribunal in relation to our former director of domestic rugby Keith Russell – I want to reassure you that through Council and board we will learn the lessons from the tribunal findings, we will implement recommendations from the review undertaken by Lesley Thomson, Scotland’s former solicitor general.
+In his annual report address to the SRU delegates, Flockhart stated: "Over the last six weeks or so there's been a cloud over Scottish Rugby, I believe caused by two things: Firstly, the findings of the employment tribunal in relation to our former director of domestic rugby Keith Russell – I want to reassure you that through Council and board we will learn the lessons from the tribunal findings, we will implement recommendations from the review undertaken by Lesley Thomson, Scotland's former solicitor general.
 And I want to take this opportunity today to apologise to you all for the manner in which these matters have transpired.
 We must do better in this regard.
 Secondly, the concern and uncertainty surrounding Agenda 3.
 Agenda 3 was only ever a response to a recognition by many of our clubs and those volunteers in them that change is needed if our game is to survive and flourish.
 Ladies and gentlemen, we need to resolve these reservations, those concerns and those uncertainties and I hope that today we can go some way towards that."